Caen Normandy, France Travel Guide

 Walkable city center and scenic riverbanks.

 The Caen Tourist Office offers guided walking tours.
-Self-guided choices are accessible online or with a detailed city a map provided by the Tourist Office.
+Self-tour options are accessible online or with a detailed city a map from the Tourist Office.

 Guided insights or independent exploration.

 Caen has a growing network of dedicated cycle lanes (pistes cyclables) and shared paths.
-Normandy actively develops comprehensive cycling routes.
+Normandy actively develops a lot of cycling routes.

 Increasing bike-friendly routes across the city.